DiogoRHJMatos/COM525AE1/README.md

 ### Research

 The last component designed in this project was modals.
-Modals are containers that appear above the main content taking away its focus (Fessenden, 2017).
+Modals are design elements that appear above the main content disabling it while also keeping it visible in the background (Baskanderi, 2017).
+This motivates the user to interact with the modal.

 Sebastian (2018) akowledges that the modal screens were created to solve a simple yet important problem: users are easily distracted.
 The main function of this component is to create focus on important information while preventing the user from doing other things.

 ### Evaluation of guidelines

-cenas
+For this last component design, the modal box must be placed in the centre of the page and have a significant background colour to take away the users attention from the main window, while still being able to see it.

+To better integrate with the rest of the previously designed components, it should also be simple, eye-catching and concise.

 ### Planning and design prototype

+For this components prototype, an image was placed as the main container of this design element.
+By making this choice, the user feels more submerged into the modal ambience and helps to deviate its attention away from the content in the background.

+The text was then added to the upper half of the modal, giving it more contrast by adding shadows.
+Subsequently, a button was placed on the lower half of the modal, creating a second, less predominant, contrast to the design.

+Lastly, a close icon and background “shadow” was introduced to the system.

 ![modal prototype](./src/assets/prototype/modal.png)